3 minutes read

 npm ci

 completely trusts the lockfile.
 No version guessing, no automatic upgrades.
-Just precise, byte-for-byte consistency.
+Just precise, byte-for-byte consistency. - The “nuke & pave” node_modules step: Every time you run

-, it wipes out the entire node_modules
+, it wipes out the entirenode_modules

 When I reach for npm ci